 August 2015

-In early August 2015 U.S. District Court judge in New York City held that the First Amendment protects a drug corporation’s right to market drugs to doctors for purposes not approved by the Food and Drug Administration (Amarin Pharma, Inc vs. U.S. FDA).
+In early August 2015 a U.S. District Court judge in New York City held that the First Amendment protects a drug corporation’s right to market drugs to doctors for purposes not approved by the Food and Drug Administration (Amarin Pharma, Inc vs. U.S. FDA).

 “This is huge,” said Jacob Sherkow, an associate professor at New York Law School. “… This is the first time that any federal court has held in such a clear, full-throated way that off-label marketing is protected by the First Amendment."1